codeforamerica/syracuse_web_crawler/README.md

-A crawler to display informational relationships on the Syracuse City Website.
+A crawler to display informational relationships as a D3 Force Relational Graph on the Syracuse City Website.